-In the next set of lines the speaker lists out a number of rivers he visited and came to know.
+In the next set of lines, the speaker lists out a number of rivers he visited and came to know.
 A reader should take note of the four lines of this section that begin with “I.” It is the first four in which the speaker goes from the Euphrates to the “Mississippi” telling the story of his life.

 The first place he takes the reader to is the “Euphrates” River which flows through the south of Turkey and into Iraq.
 It is one of the longest in the world.
 This body of water is deeply connected to mythology and ancient history.
 It is recorded that the city of Babylon was erected on its banks.
 It is often linked with the Tigris.
 Together they made up the Tigris-Euphrates river system.
 It was here that he experienced the young “dawns.”
-This is reference to the beginning of time or at least the beginnings of human civilization.
+This is a reference to the beginning of time or at least the beginnings of human civilization.

 Next, the speaker takes the reader to the “Congo.”
-Here he is referring to the second longest river in Africa, the Congo River.
+Here he is referring to the second-longest river in Africa, the Congo River.
 It runs through three different countries, the Republic of Congo, the Democratic Republic of the Congo, and Angola.
 This line is easy enough to interpret.
 He built his hut there on its banks and allowed it to lull him to sleep.
 This is quite an intimate way to get to know a river.
 Every moment he spends with each of these bodies of water is similar in that way.
 He has a personal connection with them.

-In the next lines he goes on to speak about the “Nile” River, the world’s longest.
-It flows from south to the north in northeastern Africa.
-From his moment in time he was looking “upon the Nile” while helping to build the pyramids.
+In the next lines, he goes on to speak about the “Nile” River, the world’s longest.
+It flows from the south to the north in northeastern Africa.
+From his moment in time, he was looking “upon the Nile” while helping to build the pyramids.
 This clearly places him among the peasants or slaves who worked for the pharaohs of Egypt.
 Aside from the marvel of the pyramids, the Nile is the source of life for much of the region.
 He is aligning himself around the most important natural elements of his various times.

 went down to New Orleans,

-This is reference to a particular trip taken by Abraham Lincoln, the sixteenth president of the United States.
+This is a reference to a particular trip taken by Abraham Lincoln, the sixteenth president of the United States.
 When he was a young man he guided a boat down the river.
 This gave him his first glimpse of what slavery was like.
 The marketplace in New Orleans was one of the largest in the world.
-In the concluding line of this section he says that he has seen the muddy banks of the river turn “golden” due to the setting of the sun.
+In the concluding line of this section, he says that he has seen the muddy banks of the river turn “golden” due to the setting of the sun.

-In the last three lines of this piece the speaker returns to the repetition that marked the beginning of ‘The Negro Speaks of Rivers.’
+In the last three lines of this piece, the speaker returns to the repetition that marked the beginning of ‘The Negro Speaks of Rivers.’
 The lines are mostly the same with a slight change in the middle.
 He begins with the third repetition of the phrase, “I’ve known rivers.”
-They are used as a marker for the long and multifaceted life the he has lived.
+They are used as a marker for the long and multifaceted life he has lived.
 He has been present at some of the world’s most important historical occasions, all due to his friendship and dedication to these bodies of water.
 They are described as being “dusky” and “ancient.”
 This gives them a darker, shadow-like undertone suited to the variety of experiences he had.

 In conclusion, the speaker utilizes the line, “My soul has grown deep like the rivers” again.
 It is clear this is the case.
 He has seen a great deal more than any living person could hope to.